Offering hope for young men struggling with behavioral, mental and emotional health.

-Today, Cassie works with children, youth, adults and families, specializing in Cognitive Behavioral Therapy (CBT), Cognitive Behavioral Interventions for Substance Abuse (CBI-SA), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+At Rawhide, Cassie works with children, youth, adults and families, specializing in Cognitive Behavioral Therapy (CBT), Cognitive Behavioral Interventions for Substance Abuse (CBI-SA), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 She is EAGALA certified in the practice of equine-assisted therapy.

 “After the military, I chose to obtain my master’s degree in counseling to serve veterans struggling with their mental health struggles, PTSD and building family relationships.
 My passion soon turned into working with youth to help them choose a healthier lifestyle, identifying, and processing personal and AODA struggles, and building healthy family relationships.”

 Gabrielle joined Rawhide as a therapist in June 2023.

 She earned her master’s degree in forensic psychology at The Chicago School of Professional Psychology and her bachelor’s degree in psychology and criminal justice from the University of Arizona.

 Before Rawhide, Gabrielle found her passion helping troubled youth at other nonprofit organizations.
 There, she worked directly with youth, guiding them out of the criminal justice system and on a path to making healthier choices.